rmrector/script.artwork.beef/src/content/skins/artworkhelper.md

 - `containerid` points to the current ListItem in a specific container; either leave blank for the currently selected container on the **Kodi 18 home window**, or set to the desired container's skin ID
 - `arttype` lets you select different artwork.
 Defaults to 'fanart'.
-- `allartists` includes artwork for all artists, including 'artist' and 'albumartist' plus 'artist1', 'albumartist1' for duets or more.
+- `allartists` includes artwork for all artists of the item, including 'artist' and 'albumartist' plus 'artist1', 'albumartist1' for duets or more.
 For the music library in **Kodi 18** and up.
 Only takes effect when arttype is "artist.[arttype]" or "albumartist.[arttype]".